Guidance

 2. your project has been successfully registered with the WCC.

-Please note: any preparatory work carried out in advance of the outcome of the WCaG auction is entirely at your own risk and should not be done in reliance of success at the auction.
+Any preparatory work carried out in advance of the outcome of the WCaG auction is entirely at your own risk and should not be done in reliance of success at the auction.
 If you are not successful, you will still be bound by any obligations attached to the project, including the terms of any grant agreement/s.

-At the point when your woodland is validated under the WCC, it is possible to adjust the number of WCUs that can be sold to government under the WCaG, if this is based on a change in the woodland design plan (for example as a result of the EIA).
-Any request for a change in the maximum number of WCUs must be made in writing and agreed in writing by the Forestry Commission.
+At the point when your woodland is validated under the WCC, it is possible to adjust the number of WCUs that can be sold to government under the WCaG, if this is based on a change in the woodland design plan (for example because of the EIA).
+Any request for a change in the maximum number of WCUs must be made in writing and agreed to in writing by the Forestry Commission.
 The maximum permitted increase in WCUs is 10% above the quantity requested on the application form and entered the auction; there is no maximum permitted decrease.

 5. Verification